lhundt-ung/CSCI1411-Spring2023/README.md

 After launching your VM for the first time, it will need to download the course content.
 The steps below create the initial copy inside of your VM.
 This only needs to be done once.

-1. Launch your VM in Oracle Virtual Box
+1. Launch your VM in VMware Player
 2. Open a terminal window or IDE (Visual Studio Code, PowerShell ISE)
 3. Clone Repository